fionnmaccumhaill/egovparse/README.md

 https://data.ct.gov/resource/dataId.json

 Where dataId is the dataId from the JSON file.
 You can also substitute .csv for .json in the url.
-   I have not worked out the details of pulling non-text datasets from the site but I will update the README when I have done so.

-The ctdata_create_index.rb Ruby script will create a file called dataidx.json which will be updated periodically by me.
-If you wish to create your own file run the Ruby script.
-You are going to need the nokogiri and JSON gems installed before you run the script.
-Be aware this is one of the first Ruby scripts I have ever written so there might be bugs and other bad programming techniques scattered throughout the code.
-At present there are no useful comments in the code and the variable names need to be improved.
+The non-text datasets, such as maps, are more problematic.
+Some of the map datasets will give you a JSON file with coordinates.
+Most seem to give you nothing.

+The Ruby script that controls the creation of the index and pulling the datasets from the data.ct.gov is in the egovparse.rb script.

+The Ruby code that does the index creation and pulling the data is in the lib directory of the repository.

+The script will create a file called dataidx.json and will put it in the datafiles directory.
+I will upload the index periodically in case you do not wish to create it yourself.
+The script to create the index runs for several minutes on my MacBook Pro so be patient.

+The egovparse.rb script also allows you to pull all or any of the datasets.
+Check the code for the format.
+If you decide to pull all of the datasets yourself be aware that, at present time, there are 500+ datasets and they take up ~300MB.